brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Conclusions and relevance

-The results of this analysis suggest that considering the relative treatment effect alone can be misleading when assessing the efficacy of modern mechanical thrombectomy for different types of ischemic stroke.
-By also considering the absolute treatment effect, more useful assessments can be made.
+Thrombectomy is effective but individual outcomes are uncertain.

 # Introduction

-Clinicians should address four fundamental questions when engaging in an informed consent discussion with patients or family members:

-1\.
-What are the chances of experiencing the desired outcome without treatment?

-2\.
-What is the benefit of the treatment being offered to improve those chances?

-3\.
-What are the chances of experiencing the desired outcome with treatment?

-4\.
-What are the chances of harm due to the treatment, and what are the burdens of the treatment?

-While randomized control trials contain information useful for estimating answers to all 4 of these questions, standard meta-analytic models applied to RCTs by most researchers generally only address 2.
-This is a problem, since only focusing on the relative treatment effect of an intervention can obscure the actual impact of the treatment on individual patients.
-Here, we extend the standard model so that 1 and 3 can also be addressed, and show how this reveals new insights useful for clinical decision making.
+There are numerous meta-analyses of stroke thrombectomy, but their results are difficult to interpret for many clinicians.
+Here, we employ a Bayesian framework to infer the range of plausible outcomes in a hypothetical future randomized control trial of modern stroke thrombectomy, given the observed outcomes in the 22 trials of modern stroke thrombectomy to date.
+We show how this framework can be used to answer key clinical questions in a rigorous yet easily interpretable way.

 # Methods

-This systematic review was conducted according to the preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines.
+This systematic review and meta-analysis was conducted according to the preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines.
 The initial analysis plan was preregistered on the open science framework.
 The regression model was written in the probabilistic programming language Stan and fit in R using cmdstanr.
 Posterior draws were processed using Posterior.
-Figures were produced in base R.
-Convergence and model diagnostics were assessed according to expert recommendations, and this information is fully reported in the appendix.
+Figures were produced in base R. Convergence and model diagnostics were assessed according to expert recommendations, and this information is fully reported in the appendix.
 Point estimates are presented using the median of the posterior distribution.
 95% posterior intervals (PI), the Bayesian analogue to frequentist confidence intervals, are presented using the 2.5% and 97.5% quantiles of the posterior distribution.
 The full statistical model as well as computer code to reproduce all analyses and figures is available at github.

 # Results